xitop/edzed/docs/simulation.rst

     }

   All items are self-explaining.
-Not applicable items are excluded, e.g. 'inputs' is shown for combinational blocks only.
+Not applicable items are excluded, e.g. 'inputs' is shown for combinational blocks in a finalized circuit only.
   New items may be added in future releases.
   Note that *name* and *desc* can be accessed also as block attributes: